-Policy Goal 4.6 Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.
+Statutes of limitation for criminal and civil actions for child sex trafficking or commercial sexual exploitation of children (CSEC) offenses are eliminated to allow prosecutors and victims a realistic opportunity to pursue criminal action and legal remedies.

-Ohio law lengthens, but does not eliminate, statutes of limitation for criminal actions related to child sex trafficking and CSEC; however, the statute of limitation for filing trafficking-specific civil actions is not eliminated or lengthened.
+Ohio law lengthens, but does not eliminate, statutes of limitation for criminal actions related to child sex trafficking and CSEC; however, the statute of limitation for filing trafficking-specific civil actions is not lengthened or eliminated.
 Pursuant to Ohio Rev. Code Ann. § 2901.13(A)(3) (Limitations of criminal prosecutions),